OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/ai_security_overview.md

       - [General governance controls](/goto/governancecontrols/) (eg having an inventory of AI use and some control over it)
       - [Controls to limit effects of unwanted model behaviour](https://owaspai.org/goto/limitunwanted/) (e.g. human oversight)

-    The model is generative AI?
+    Is the model generative AI?
       - Prevent [prompt injection](/goto/directpromptinjection/) (mostly done by the model supplier) in case untrusted input goes directly into the model, and it is important that the model follows the general instructions about how it communicates.
 Mostly this is the case if model input is from end users and output also goes straight to end users, who could show that the model can misbehave (e.g. be politically incorrect), which can lead to reputation damage.
       - Prevent [indirect prompt injection](/goto/indirectpromptinjection/), in case untrusted input goes somehow into the model e.g. you retrieve somebody's resume and include it in a prompt.